-In Kitsap County the overall HAI (for all buyers) has historically remained above 100 (indicating more affordable), except for a short time between the second quarter of 2006 and the fourth quarter of 2007 (Figure 44).33 In 2006-07, housing affordability in Kitsap County reached some of the lowest levels in recent decades due to many factors, including rapidly increasing home prices and low mortgage rates.
+In Kitsap County the overall HAI (for all buyers) has historically remained above 100 (indicating more affordable), except for a short time between the second guarter of 2006 and the fourth quarter of 2007 (Figure 44).33 In 2006-07, housing affordability in Kitsap County reached some of the lowest levels in recent decades due to many factors, including rapidly increasing home prices and low mortgage rates.
 Affordability gradually increased to a peak in the first quarter of 2012.
 Since then housing has been becoming gradually less affordable in Kitsap County for all buyers, although Kitsap continues to be more affordable than the state on average.

 The first-time home buyer HAI may be a better measure of housing affordability for people with lower incomes and younger families.
 As shown in Figure 44, the first-time home buyer HAI for both the state and county were below 100 until the first quarter of 2012, which coincided with a dip in mean housing prices.33 The cross-over into the more affordable range indicated that housing was more attainable for first-time home owners.
 In the second quarter of 2017, however, the first-time home buyer HAI dipped below 100 again, coinciding with an increase in median home price and the declining trend among all home buyers for both the county and the state.
 The recent increase in home prices continues to make home ownership burdensome for many families.
-Despite this, home foreclosures, which had dramatically increased after 2006, reaching a peak in 2009-2010, have dropped to the lowest number recorded since 2000, only 229 during 2019 (Figure 45).34
+Despite this, home foreclosures, which had dramatically increased after 2006, reaching a peak in 2009-2010, have dropped to the lowest number recorded since 2000, only 79 during 2020 (Figure 45).34 On March 27th, 2020, the Coronavirus Aid, Relieve, and Economic Security Act (CARES) was passed into law which included a foreclosure moratorium.
+While this explains the overall decrease in foreclosures for the year, by March 27th, 2019, there had been a total of 52 foreclosures.
+This indicates that there was a slight increase in foreclosures prior to the moratorium.101

 Figure 44.
-Housing Affordability Index, Kitsap County and Washington State: 2000 to 2019(Q3) by Quarter33
+Housing Affordability Index, Kitsap County and Washington State: 2000 to 2021(Q3) by Quarter33

 Figure 45.
-Number of Foreclosures, Kitsap County: 2000 to 201934
+Number of Foreclosures, Kitsap County: 2000 to 202034